3ter/iMagine/internal/scene/sceneOneBeach.md

 `(enter lighthouse) > lighthouse_enter`

 # lighthouse_enter
 You enter the lighthouse.
 The door was not locked.
-The inside looks abandoned, as if the last time a human inhibited this room was over a decade ago.
+The inside looks abandoned, as if the last time a human inhabited this room was over a decade ago.